Rudy Narayan: Career

-Narayan was a guest speaker at the 50th-anniversary celebrations of the NAACP's Legal Defence Fund in the U.S. The former U.S Attorney General Eric Holder paid tribute to Narayan at a conference organised by the Society of Black Lawyers in 1999 in London.
+Narayan was a guest speaker at the 50th-anniversary celebrations of the NAACP's Legal Defence Fund in the U.S. The former U.S. Attorney General Eric Holder paid tribute to Narayan at a conference organised by the Society of Black Lawyers in 1999 in London.

 The BBC programme Black Britain aired after his death in 1998 noted that Rudy Narayan was known for his internationalism and distinctive oratorical style.
 It described Rudy Narayan as one of the most charismatic and controversial figures in both Britain's black communities and its legal history.

 He published several works on legal themes: Black Community on Trial (1976), Black England (1977), Barrister for the Defence (1985), and When Judges Conspire (1989).
 He was the first chairman of Lambeth Law Centre.
 He also co-wrote an eight-part drama series, Black Silk, that was loosely based on his life in which he was played by Rudolph Walker.
 It was broadcast in 1985 on BBC television.

-Death & legacy
+Death and legacy

 He died aged 60 of liver cirrhosis at King's College Hospital in Lambeth, London, following a lengthy battle with alcoholism.
 He is survived by three daughters.

+On the day of his funeral, the South London Press reported that "Brixton stood still to pay its respects."
+There were poetry readings in different venues in Brixton and the Mangrove Steel Band played outside St. Matthews Church where the funeral was held.

 A plaque honouring Rudy Narayan was unveiled on 19 November 2010 at the site of the offices where he practiced law at 413A Brixton Road in Brixton, Lambeth, South London.
 The plaque stated: "Rudy Narayan, 1938 – 1998, barrister, civil rights activist, community champion and 'voice for the voiceless', practised law here 1987 – 1994".

 The Windrush Foundation held a public memorial for Rudy Narayan on 28 June 2018 as part of the Windrush 70 celebrations.
 There were tributes from Arthur Torrington of the Windrush Foundation, Yasmeen Narayan, Alex Pascall, Dennis Bovell, Keith Waithe, Linton Kwesi Johnson, Rudolph Walker, Peter Herbert and Marcia Willis Stewart.
 He was named a Windrush Champion by the Windrush Foundation in 2018.

 Personal life

 He married Naseem Akbar, a doctor, on 5 September 1969.
 They had two daughters – Sharmeen and Yasmeen – before divorcing.
-He then had a third daughter Sita.
-He remarried Saeeda Begum Shah on 26 March 1988, but they subsequently divorced.
-He was in a partnership with Belle Edwards at the time of his death.
+He then had a third daughter, Sita.
+He married Saeeda Begum Shah on 26 March 1988, but they subsequently divorced.